rtst777/Toxic-Language-Classifier/README.md

 # Toxic-Language-Classifier
 ## Description
 The project is an ensemble of models that classifies the input text messages as hate speech, offensive language or neither.
 The models are trained on the datasets collected from [comments in Wikipedia](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) and [tweets](https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data).
+The average test accuracy is above 90%.
 The project could be applied on the public platform, for the purpose of automatic classification of toxic comments, and provide one fruitful and friendly discussion environment.

 ## Model Types
 **Word Based LSTM**: